 The Pyramid Stage

 The frame of the iconic Pyramid Stage stays up all year round.
 This is your chance to get up close to the stage which has played host to many of the greatest names in music.

 One of the Festival’s most iconic landmarks, The Stone Circle – located in the King’s Meadow – is also known as Glastonbury’s sacred space.
 Relax and unwind amidst the stones, which recently played host to performances by HAIM, Wolf Alice and Damon Albarn for the Live At Worthy Farm livestream.

 Glastonbury’s three main supported causes, Oxfam, Greenpeace and WaterAid will be hosting a field at Worthy Pastures, with a packed programme of workshops and activities for all ages.
 Highlights will include green workshops, yoga sessions, games & art activities, a second-hand book stall, and a shop selling ethical fashion, supplies and gifts.
 Find out more about what’s on in the Joint Charities Field here.

 Food & Drink

-We’ve handpicked a selection of our wonderful traders from the Festival, who will be serving up an exciting range food for the whole family for breakfast, lunch and dinner.
-There’s also an onsite bar a variety of local cider, lager, ales, wine and spirits.
+We’ve handpicked a selection of our wonderful traders from the Festival, who will be serving up an exciting range of food for the whole family for breakfast, lunch and dinner.
+There’s also an onsite bar serving a variety of local cider, lager, ales, wine and spirits.

 Created by acclaimed artist Wolfgang Buttress, BEAM is a 30m diameter woodland dome hive made from over 7,000 locally sourced and unprocessed Sitka Spruce posts.
 Visitors enter the woodland pavilion through numerous pathways leading to an 11m wide hexagonal clearing.
 The installation played host to performances from Coldplay and The Smile (Thom Yorke, Jonny Greenwood and Tom Skinner) for the Live At Worthy Farm livestream.